Red legends are born

 1967 - Midfielder Michael Thomas was born in Lambeth.
 He arrived at Anfield from Arsenal for £1.5m in December 1991, less than three years after cruelly snatching the title for the Gunners with practically the last kick of the season’s final game in L4, as well as coming off the bench in their 1987 League Cup Final defeat of the reds.
 He made 163 appearances for the reds scoring twelve times, including the 1992 FA Cup Final opener, before teaming up with Graeme Souness again at SL Benfica.

 1985 - Former reserves central midfielder David Mannix was born in Liverpool.
-He left Anfield in January 2007 to join Ham-Kam, who play in the second tier of Norwegian football, but later returned to England with Chester City.
+He left Anfield in January 2007 to join Ham-Kam, who played in the second tier of Norwegian football, but later returned to England with Chester City.

 1993 – Keeper Jamie Stephens was born in Wotton-under-Edge.
 He signed from Swindon Town in 2010, going on to win the Barclays Premier Academy League Save of the Season award for 2010/11 for a stop in an away win at Manchester United.
 He left the club for Newport County in July 2013, after a loan spell with Welsh side Airbus UK Broughton earlier that year.